AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 If you need assistance renewing your campaign, please notify us at least 3 days before it ends to ensure a smooth transition.

-## Address Remapping (Alternative to Manual Reallocation)
+## Address Remapping

-Instead of performing regular manual reallocations or waiting until the end of an incentive program to reallocate all rewards, campaign creators can request **address remapping** directly from the Merkl team.

-When you request address remapping, the Merkl engine will automatically redirect rewards from a source address (e.g., a smart contract A) to a destination address (e.g., address B) throughout the campaign duration.
-This is handled automatically by Merkl's infrastructure—you don't need to perform manual reallocations.
+Campaign creators can request **address remapping** from the Merkl team to automatically redirect rewards from a source address to a destination address throughout the campaign duration.
+The Merkl engine handles this redirection automatically—no manual intervention is required.

+**Remapping vs. Forwarding:**

+While both mechanisms redirect rewards, they serve different purposes:

+- **Forwarding** is an automatic Merkl feature that distributes rewards to users who hold the incentivized asset indirectly (e.g., through staking contracts or LP tokens).
+Forwarding works at the protocol level and is integrated directly into Merkl's reward distribution logic.
+See the [Forwarders section](../merkl-mechanisms/features.md#-forwarders) for more details.
+- **Address remapping** is a manual configuration set up by the Merkl team that redirects rewards from one specific address to another specific address.
+It's used when a contract receives rewards but cannot claim them, and you want those rewards sent to a claimable address for the entire campaign duration.

 **When to use address remapping:**

-- You have a smart contract that receives rewards but cannot claim them, and you want these rewards automatically redirected to a claimable address for the entire campaign duration
+- You have a smart contract that receives rewards but cannot claim them, and you want these rewards automatically redirected to a claimable address
-- You need to redirect rewards from multiple addresses on a recurring basis, making manual reallocations impractical
-- You want a proactive solution that handles reward redirection automatically rather than requiring periodic manual intervention
+- You need ongoing, automatic redirection during a campaign (rather than one-time adjustments)

 **How to request address remapping:**

-Contact the Merkl team directly to request address remapping for your campaign.
-Provide:
+Contact the Merkl team directly with:
 - Your campaign ID(s)
 - The source address(es) from which rewards should be redirected
 - The destination address(es) where rewards should be sent

-The Merkl team will configure the remapping, and the Merkl engine will handle the automatic redirection for the duration of your campaign(s).

 {% hint style="info" %}
 Address remapping is particularly useful for long-running campaigns where you expect regular reward accumulation on addresses that cannot claim.
-Rather than waiting until campaign end or performing frequent manual reallocations, remapping provides a seamless, automated solution.
+Rather than performing frequent manual reallocations, remapping provides a seamless, automated solution.
 {% endhint %}

 ## Reward Reallocation

-As a campaign creator, you have the power to reallocate unclaimed rewards from any recipient address to another address at your discretion.
-This is a powerful feature that gives you full control over reward distribution, especially in scenarios where automatic forwarding is not yet implemented or when certain addresses cannot claim their rewards.
+As a campaign creator, you can reallocate unclaimed rewards from any recipient address to another address at your discretion.
+This gives you full control over reward distribution, especially when certain addresses cannot claim their rewards.

 {% hint style="info" %}
-**Remapping vs. Reallocation**: If you need ongoing, automatic redirection of rewards during a campaign, consider [address remapping](#address-remapping-alternative-to-manual-reallocation) instead.
+**Remapping vs. Reallocation**: Address remapping handles ongoing, automatic redirection during a campaign.
 Reallocation is better suited for one-time or occasional adjustments, especially after a campaign has ended or when you need immediate manual control.
 {% endhint %}

-### When to Use Reward Reallocation

-Reward reallocation is particularly useful in the following situations:

-**Smart contracts without claim functions**: Some smart contracts may receive pending rewards but lack a `claim()` function to retrieve them.
-In such cases, these rewards remain unclaimable.
-By reallocating them to a wallet address that can claim (such as an EOA, Safe, or other contract with claim functionality), you enable the partner or stakeholder to easily claim their rewards.

-**Forwarding not yet implemented**: When forwarding is not yet available, some contracts may accumulate rewards that need to be manually redirected to appropriate addresses.

-**Lost wallets or inaccessible addresses**: If rewards are allocated to addresses that are no longer accessible, you can reallocate them to active addresses.

-**Partner facilitation**: Reallocate rewards from a contract address to a partner's wallet address (EOA, Safe, etc.) to simplify the claiming process and improve user experience.

-### How to Reallocate Rewards
+**Common use cases:**

+- Smart contracts without claim functions that need rewards redirected to claimable addresses
+- Lost wallets or inaccessible addresses
+- One-time partner facilitation (redirecting from contract addresses to partner wallets)

+**How to reallocate rewards:**

-To reallocate rewards, you can call the `reallocateCampaignRewards` function directly on the Campaign Creator contract.
-This approach is particularly useful when batching multiple reallocations into a single transaction using a Safe multisig.
+Call the `reallocateCampaignRewards` function on the Campaign Creator contract:

-**Function signature:**
 ```solidity
 function reallocateCampaignRewards(
     bytes32 _campaignId,